top of page

 LaShon Gurrola , Registered Nurse for the past 23 years.
 Graduated from College of Dupage with a ADN nursing degree and later attended Purdue University to obtain her BSN.
 She has clinical experience in transitional care management as RN Care Manager, and inpatient surgical nurse for 21 years.
 She was diagnosed with Systemic Lupus Erythematosis (SLE) in March 2010.
 She is very involved and active in the Lupus Community in Chicago as an educator, mentor and advocate.
 She started a Lupus Support group in 2018 at Rush University Medical Center and serves as the facilitator to help others learn about the illness and how to teach lupus warriors how to advocate for themselves.
 She currently serves on the Associate Board of Lupus Society of Illinois.
 She is a 2020 Fellow of ADA 25 Advancing Leadership where she brings a voice to the disability community.
 She has dedicated herself to Lupus Advocacy, Awareness and Education and serves as the Advocacy & Education Chair of Gamma Pi Rho Lupus Sorority Inc. where overseeing events and fundraising is her main focus,along with offering meaningful educational opportunities for the community.

-Tamika Marshall, Founder, Madam Secretary, Assistant Membership, Co-Chair Events, Assistant Finances, Assistant Advocacy & Awareness, Co-Chair Sister Support, Assistant Education, Travel
+Tamika Marshall, Founder, Secretary, Assistant to Finances, Membership, Advocacy & Awareness, Education

 Latonia Williams, Founder